javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 A `samesite=lax` cookie is sent if both of these conditions are true:
 1. The HTTP method is "safe" (e.g. GET, but not POST).

     The full list of safe HTTP methods is in the [RFC7231 specification](https://tools.ietf.org/html/rfc7231#section-4.2.1).
-Basically, these are the methods that should be used for reading, but not writing the data.
+These are the methods that should be used for reading, but not writing the data.
 They must not perform any data-changing operations.
 Following a link is always GET, the safe method.

 2. The operation performs a top-level navigation (changes URL in the browser address bar).

     That's usually true, but if the navigation is performed in an `<iframe>`, then it's not top-level.
 Also, JavaScript methods for network requests do not perform any navigation, hence they don't fit.

-So, what `samesite=lax` does, is to basically allow the most common "go to URL" operation to have cookies.
+So, what `samesite=lax` does, is to allow the most common "go to URL" operation to have cookies.
 E.g. opening a website link from notes that satisfy these conditions.

 But anything more complicated, like a network request from another site or a form submission, loses cookies.